 Agentic AI Dungeon Game

-Section titled “Overview”You will build an Agentic AI-powered dungeon adventure game during this tutorial.
-This tutorial does not assume any existing knowledge of the @aws/nx-plugin
+Using this tutorial, you will build an Agentic AI-powered dungeon adventure game with @aws/nx-plugin.
+This tutorial does not assume any existing knowledge of the @aws/nx-plugin or related technologies.

-or related technologies.
-The techniques you’ll learn in this tutorial are fundamental to building any @aws/nx-plugin
+The techniques you’ll learn in this tutorial will help:

-based application, and fully understanding it will give you a deep understanding of the @aws/nx-plugin
+@aws/nx-pluginbased application, - Provide a deep understanding of the

-and a basic understanding of how to use NX.
+@aws/nx-plugin, and - Get a basic understanding of how to use the NX framework.

 - use the

-to create new applications - use NX to manage/build their codebase
+@aws/nx-pluginto create new applications, - use NX to manage/build their codebase,

-- use Tanstack query to call backend APIs
+- use Tanstack query to call backend APIs, and

 What are you building?

-Section titled “Components of the application”The Agentic AI-powered dungeon adventure game will be built using the following component architecture:
+Section titled “Application architecture”The Agentic AI-powered dungeon adventure game is built using the following architecture:

 - React/Vite frontend website utilising: